whatmakeart/whatmakeart.github.io/content/sculpture/sculpture-and-expanded-media-technical-inventory.md

         // Get the column headers
         const headers = Array.from(thead.querySelectorAll('th')).map(th => th.innerText.trim());

-        // We assume the first header is the item name, and the rest are categories const categories = headers.slice(1);
+        // The first header is the item name, and the rest are categories const categories = headers.slice(1);

         // For each row (item), create radio buttons